Johang727/CarDrivingSimulator2/README.md

 You can change to automatic in the settings

 ## Current State
-Other cars render now, but there is no objective yet
+Other cars render now, but there is no objective yet, or even a gas station :p